 I did the first version of these cakes made of oats and fruits, using zero added sugar and cooking the oatmeal in water, and they turned out quite decent.
 I test my recipes of course by trying them myself, and since I have two teenage boys, now 16 and 13, they help give additional feedback.
 I think the water-based recipe is fine for those looking for a high ratio of fiber no plant-based milk.
 These oatmeal chocolate fruit cakes (strawberry, raisins) delighted the kids, as they are softer and slightly sweeter.
 Plus, we added fresh strawberry slices and passion fruit juice on top.

 When looking for cakes without refined sugar (we use a small amount of brown sugar), without eggs, without yeast, without dairy and gluten-free, I think these “WFPBNO” (whole food, plant-based, no oil) cakes taste pretty good.
-I hope you and/or your kids enjoy them as well!
-Let me know in comments.
+They also make a fantastic snack before or after a workout.

 Oatmeal chocolate fruit cakes (strawberry, raisins)